ResearchAdvancingFuzzing/raf/docs/RUN.md

 ```
 ## Setup Env:
 #### gRPC setup
-On your host computer, you need to have python3.6 and pip installed as well as the following python packages in order to make the grpcio python files from the .proto file in the run script.
+On your host computer, you need to have python3.6 installed as well as the following python packages in order to make the grpcio python files from the .proto file in the run script.
 ```
 sudo apt-get install python3-pip sudo python3.6 -m pip install grpcio